Andrei-Bunea/Andrei-Bunea/README.md

 ### Greetings

-Hi, I'm a full stack developer who comes up with solutions to solve real-life problems.
-I'm looking forward with encouragement to start my career but at the same time I'm guided by my desire to become an IT entrepreneur.
+I am a full stack developer who comes up with solutions to solve real-life problems.
+I am looking forward with encouragement to start my career but at the same time I am guided by my desire to become an IT entrepreneur.

 ### What I do ?

-I make people's ideas unique and special websites.
-How?
-Using the technologies listed below every day.
+I turn people's ideas into unique and remarkable websites.

 ### Technologies:
 * Front-end: React (Javascript), Html, CSS, Bootstrap